 Bipolar Disorder Symptoms

-A manic episode is diagnosed if elevated mood occurs with three or more of the other symptoms most of the day, nearly every day, for one week or longer.
-If the mood is irritable, four additional symptoms must be present.
+A depressive episode is diagnosed if five or more of these symptoms last most of the day, nearly every day, for a period of two weeks or longer.

 Some people with symptoms of bipolar disorder might experience a mild to moderate level of mania during an episode.
 This is called hypomania.
 Hypomania may feel good to the person who experiences it and may even be associated with good functioning and enhanced productivity.
 Thus, even when family and friends learn to recognize the mood swings as possible bipolar disorder symptoms, the person may deny that anything is wrong.
 Without proper treatment, however, hypomania can become severe mania in some people or can switch into depression.